Cloud agnostic cloudSwXtch Install

 WHAT TO EXPECT

-In this article, you will learn how to install a cloudSwXtch instance on an existing Linux Ubuntu 20.04 virtual machine.
+In this article, users will learn how to install a cloudSwXtch instance on an existing Linux Ubuntu 24.04 virtual machine.
 This install process can be used on any cloud but requires a license file from swXtch.io.
 For more information about VM prerequisites, please see the cloudSwXtch System Requirements

 Pre-Installation Step: Create VM

-Before installing cloudSwXtch, you will need to create an Ubuntu 20.04 virtual machine on your desired cloud with connection to the internet.
-In addition, it should encompass all the prerequisites outlined in the cloudSwXtch System Requirements
+Before installing cloudSwXtch, users will need to create an Ubuntu 24.04 virtual machine on the desired cloud with a connection to the internet.
+In addition, it should encompass all the prerequisites outlined in the cloudSwXtch System Requirements.

 In this step, users will execute commands in their VMs to manually install a cloudSwXtch instance.